Swale Rail

-Close to Sittingbourne station is the Sittingbourne & Kemsley Light Railway, a preserved 2ft 6″ steam railway that used to connect the mills at the two communities to Ridham Dock on the Swale Estuary.
-Check out the latest news by visiting the S&KLR website
+Close to Sittingbourne station is the Sittingbourne & Kemsley Light Railway, an award winning preserved 2ft 6″ steam railway that used to connect the mills at the two communities to Ridham Dock on the Swale Estuary.

 There are many local attractions and places to visit along the Swale Rail line.